crownlessking/web-ui/README.md

 Give the `route` property the name of the page which is 'login' in our example and we are all set.

+When the app is launched, the login page will be shown if every is correct.

 #### Set field's default value

-Use the `has` property of the field object.
+If you want your form field to be rendered with a default value, you can do that using the `has` property of the field object.

 ```javascript
 win.loginForms = {